Philadelphia Phillies vs Toronto Blue Jays: Odds, Run Line, and Total

 - Center fielder Daulton Varsho is on the 10-day IL with a left hamstring strain.

-- Catcher Tyler Heineman is on the 7-day IL with a concussion.
+- Catcher Tyler Heineman is on the seven-day IL with a concussion.

-- Pitcher Max Scherzer is on the 60-day IL with a thumb injury.
+- Ace pitcher Max Scherzer is on the 60-day IL with a thumb injury.

 - Right fielder Anthony Santander is on the 10-day IL with left shoulder inflammation.